119B.08 Reporting and payments.

 Subd.
 2. Quarterly payments.
 The commissioner may make payments to each county in quarterly installments.
 The commissioner may certify an advance up to 25 percent of the allocation.
 Subsequent payments shall be made on a reimbursement basis for reported expenditures and may be adjusted for anticipated spending patterns.
 Payments may be withheld if quarterly reports are incomplete or untimely.

 Subd.
 3. Child care fund plan.
-The county and designated administering agency shall submit a biennial child care fund plan to the commissioner.
+The county and designated administering agency shall submit to the commissioner an annual child care fund plan in its biennial community social services plan.
 The commissioner shall establish the dates by which the county must submit the plans.
 The plan shall include:

 Subd.
 4. Termination of allocation.
 The commissioner may withhold, reduce, or terminate the allocation of any county that does not meet the reporting or other requirements of this program.
 The commissioner shall reallocate to other counties money so reduced or terminated.

 Official Publication of the State of Minnesota

 Revisor of Statutes